yt-dlp/yt-dlp/README.md

     * E.g. `all,all,1000,10` will get a maximum of 1000 replies total, with up to 10 replies per thread. `1000,all,100` will get a maximum of 1000 comments, with a maximum of 100 replies total
 * `innertube_host`: Innertube API host to use for all API requests; e.g. `studio.youtube.com`, `youtubei.googleapis.com`.
 Note that cookies exported from one subdomain will not work on others
 * `innertube_key`: Innertube API key to use for all API requests
-* `lang`: Supported content language code to prefer translated metadata of this language.
+* `lang`: Supported content language code to prefer translated metadata of this language (case-sensitive).
 By default, video primary language metadata is preferred, with a fallback to `en` translated.
   * See youtube.py for list of supported content language codes.

 #### youtubetab (YouTube playlists, channels, feeds, etc.)